Former Directors of Music

 www.edwardcaswell.co.uk

-Before taking up this post in 2014, he was based in Glasgow for thirteen years, during which he completed postgraduate conducting and repetiteur studies at the RSAMD, was Chorus Master for Scottish Opera between 2006 and 2014, and conducted performances by, among others, the State Hermitage Orchestra of St Petersburg, London Sinfonietta, BBC Scottish Symphony Orchestra and Edinburgh Festival Chorus.
+In 2014, James was appointed Principal Chorus Master of Kungliga Operan (Royal Swedish Opera), one of Europe’s foremost full-time professional opera choruses, collaborating with many of Europe’s leading conductors.
+Before taking up this post he was based in Glasgow for thirteen years, during which time he completed postgraduate conducting and repetiteur studies at the RSAMD, was Chorus Master for Scottish Opera between 2006 and 2014, and conducted performances by, among others, the State Hermitage Orchestra of St Petersburg, London Sinfonietta, BBC Scottish Symphony Orchestra and Edinburgh Festival Chorus.
 For many years he was also Director of Chapel Music at the University of Glasgow.

 From 2004 to 2006 James was Director of The Wordsworth Singers and conducted them in a cappella concerts and several larger-scale performances with orchestra, including Handel Messiah and Israel in Egypt and Bach Christmas Oratorio.
 In 2006 he led the choir on tour to Lithuania and Latvia.